wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-management-api-2015-02-28.md

 The response body is a list of services, returned as a JSON array, where each service follows the format in **Get Search Service** operation.

-Note that the `nextLink` field is always null because the current version doesn’t support paging.
+Note that the `nextLink` field is always null because the current version doesn't support paging.
 Returning it with an empty value is done to preserve future compatibility.

     {
       "value": [